libvips/libvips/_posts/2019-11-29-True-streaming-for-libvips.md

 ![Processing with current libvips]({{ site.baseurl }}/assets/images/old-libvips-s3.png)

-Because the middle sections are overlapped, we get much better *latency*: the total time the whole process takes from start to finish is much lower.
+Because the middle sections are overlapped we get much better *latency*: the total time the whole process takes from start to finish is much lower.

-However, current libvips still needs the compressed input image to be read to memory before it can start, and can't start to send the output back to cloud storage until it has finished encoding the whole output image.
+However, current libvips still needs the compressed input image to be read to memory before it can start, and can't start to upload the result to cloud storage until it has finished encoding the whole output image.

-This is where true streaming comes in: it can decode directly from a pipe and encode directly to a pipe.
+This is where true streaming comes in.
+It can decode directly from a pipe and encode directly to a pipe.
 It looks more like this:

 ![Processing with libvips streams]({{ site.baseurl }}/assets/images/new-libvips-s3.png)